CloudAEye/weather-mcp-server/README.md

 ### Get Weather for Multiple Cities
 ```
-"What's the weather like in London, Paris, and Berlin?"
+"What's the weather like in London?
+And what about Paris and Berlin?"
 ```

 ### Plan a Trip